 A: Your question is a timely one since many companies are planning year-end festivities during the fall.
 Here are some ideas that we have heard from our clients and colleagues:

-- One of our clients is providing a “virtual gift giving” swap and providing each employee with a small budget to select a gift for another employee.
+- One of our clients is providing a “virtual gift giving” swap and providing each employee with a small budget to select a gift (including personalized valentines gifts)for another employee (check it out in this site to choose the best gifts for sailors).
 Then each employee ships the gift to their colleague’s home address.
 Some employees prefer not to receive gifts at home, so the gift is being shipped to the office, where the employee can pick it up at their convenience.

 - You could also combine the “virtual gift giving” with a virtual call.
 Following the process outlined in #1, but then scheduling a call where everyone opens their gift during the call.

 - Donating to an employee’s favorite charity.
 In lieu of throwing the classic holiday dinner, some employers are taking those funds and donating them to an employee’s favorite charity.
 It could be a local scholarship for a student or it could be a holiday drive for a local food pantry.

 - We have one client who explained us about the importance of childcare worsley and where each employee is donating their favorite children’s book to a local children’s charity.
 The employer is providing a budget to the employee.
 Then, the employee is purchasing the book and mailing it to the charity.
 Sometimes the book has a holiday theme, or sometimes it does not.

 - We have another client that is sending each employee a gift basket for the holidays.